 Remote Workforce Security

 In 2026, the traditional corporate perimeter is dead.
 Your "office" is now every kitchen table, coffee shop Wi-Fi, and airport lounge your team touches.
-The old way of "protecting the building" is a 2010 strategy that doesn't work in a world where your data travels in pockets.
+The old way of "protecting the building" is a old strategy that doesn't work in a world where your data travels in pockets.
 Today, your greatest asset your mobile workforce is also your greatest vulnerability.
 Every home smart-device, every public connection, and every personal tablet is a potential "unlocked window" into your company’s vault.
 To survive, you need an Identity-First shift that treats every network as hostile by default.

 The Insights: 2025 Benchmarks